awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 **Before you begin**
 Complete the following tasks before you begin this example\.
-+ Configure IAM roles for Automation\.
++ Configure IAM roles for Automation, a capability of AWS Systems Manager\.
 Systems Manager requires an instance profile role and a service role ARN to process automations\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 + If you are not familiar with Lambda, we recommend that you create a simple Lambda function by using the [Create a Simple Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html) topic in the *AWS Lambda Developer Guide*\.
 The topic will help you understand, in detail, some of the steps required to create a Lambda function\.

 ## Task 1: Create an IAM role for AWS Lambda<a name="automation-asg1"></a>